Aug 05, 2018

 The consequences of this unfortunately, are that it creates a FUD-point for the trolls, who can meaningfully claim that Ripple controls the source code, and label it centralized because of this.
 It's pure ignorance of course, because a couple dozen people control Bitcoin's source code, and of course Vitalek presumably has his eyes pass over all approved Ethereum code.
 What makes this FUD even more ridiculous is trying to imagine what a decentralized codebase could be.
 Can anybody just do anything to the code and have it published?
 Does the whole world vote on proposed code changes?
 Ya, that sounds workable.
 So, if something can't be decentralized, then you can't call it centralized.

-XRP replacing SDRs in the near future - WON'T HAPPEN
+XRP replacing SDRs in the near future - WON'T HAPPEN (EDIT: I'd say I'm right based on this)

 For those of you that have no idea what this is, read this link.
 As the article says, SDRs aren't a currency per se, despite being trade-able like one, but because of the agreements between International Monetary Fund (IMF) countries, SDRs are designed to act more as an insurance policy against fiat collapse.
 The IMF requires members to hold a minimum reserve of SDR's such that in times of economic crisis, they'll be able to convert SDRs to a different more viable currency, and still be able to operate.